-Shorecrest then awards tuition assistance based on your family’s estimated need from SSS, the school’s current financial aid budget and the overall enrollment of the school.
+Shorecrest awards tuition assistance based on your family’s estimated need from FACTS, the school’s current financial aid budget and the overall enrollment of the school.
 Financial aid dollars are prioritized for families with children entering in Middle and Upper School (5th-12th grades).

 Yes - if you are a business owner you will be asked for financial information about your business in the financial aid application.
 Just like for personal financial information, if you have not yet filed your taxes for the year in question, use previous year tax returns or estimates.
 If you have received income for something, yet you do not have documentation for that income, it is acceptable to enter your best estimate of the amount.
-Click here for guide through the application process.

 Shorecrest is not always able to offer families the full award for which they qualify.
 Of the families who qualify and receive aid, the average award ranges from $6,000-$12,000 depending on the student’s entry grade, family ability to pay, and the overall financial aid budget.
 Financial aid dollars are prioritized for families with children entering Middle and Upper School (5th-12th grades.)

-If your child has been admitted to Shorecrest and SSS has identified your family as demonstrating need, our committee will do its best to meet as much of that need as possible.
-Unfortunately, we do not have the resources to offer the Shorecrest Flexible Tuition Program to every student who qualifies for both admission and a reduced tuition.
-A student may be admitted to the school but wait-listed for the Flexible Tuition discount.
-The sooner you apply the sooner the Flexible Tuition Committee can review your complete application.
+If your child has been admitted to Shorecrest and FACTS has identified your family as demonstrating need, our committee will do its best to meet as much of that need as possible.
+Unfortunately, we do not have the resources to offer Financial Aid to every student who qualifies for both admission and a reduced tuition.
+A student may be admitted to the school but wait-listed for Financial Aid.
+The sooner you apply the sooner your complete application can be reviewed.
 Award notifications go out in March.

 *Depending on the number of applicants, financial aid budget and other factors, Shorecrest is not always able to meet 100% of need.

-SSS uses a comprehensive analysis of a family’s financial situation to determine the Estimated Family Contribution.
+FACTS uses a comprehensive analysis of a family’s financial situation to determine the Estimated Family Contribution.
 Often times families who have applied but do not qualify for aid are able to re-prioritize some of their financial obligations in order to enroll a child or children at Shorecrest.
 To find out about need-based scholarships from external organizations, loan programs or payment options, visit the Affording Shorecrest page of our website.

-admission selection.
+Applying for Financial Aid does not affect a student’s admission selection.
 All admissions decisions are made based on the quality of the candidates and the availability of space in the grade to which the child is applying.
-Unfortunately, we do not have the resources to offer the Shorecrest Flexible Tuition Program to every student who qualifies for both admission and a reduced tuition.
-A student may be admitted to the school but wait-listed for the Flexible Tuition discount.
+Unfortunately, we do not have the resources to offer Financial Aid to every student who qualifies for both admission and a reduced tuition.
+A student may be admitted to the school but wait-listed for Financial Aid.
 While all award notifications go out in March, families interested in financial aid are strongly encouraged to apply as soon as possible.